josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 The rest of us?

-I guess it's hard to see the convenience as worth the price, when you know you could be among those paying for it.
+I guess it's hard to see the convenience as worth the price, when you know you--and your children, and your loved ones--could be among those paying the price for it.